A Simple and Approximately Optimal Mechanism for an Additive Buyer: Revenue Bounds for Multiple Buyers

 \subsection{A Concentration Result}

-We next present a characterization of when $\SRev(D)$ is a constant-factor approximation to $\Rev(D)$ for the independent setting with multiple buyers.
-We will show (in Theorem \ref{thm:manyMax}, below) that this occurs unless the welfare of $D$ is sufficiently well concentrated around its expectation.
+Finally, we explore the limits of our single-buyer approach for multiple buyers.
+Specifically, we establish sufficient conditions for $\SRev(D)$ to be a constant-factor approximation to $\Rev(D)$ with multiple buyers.
+We will show (Theorem \ref{thm:manyMax}) that this occurs unless the welfare of $D$ is sufficiently well concentrated around its expectation.
+Proposition~\ref{prop:lb-many-iid} establishes that this concentration \emph{does not suffice} even for $\PRev(D)$ to guarantee a constant-factor approximation, so this result identifies that the main challenge in extending our work to multiple buyers is leveraging concentration of welfare to get a constant-factor approximation (and~\cite{Yao15} accomplishes this via an entry fee).